ryanstraits/ryanstraits.github.io/_posts/2010-03-27-motivation-hesitation.md

 ---
+title: Motivation/Hesitation
+date: '2010-03-27 03:10:00'
+categories: []
 layout: post
-title: Motivation/Hesitation
-date: 2010-03-27 03:10
 author: ryanstraits
-categories:
 tags:
 - time-is-a-bird
 - soul-driver
 - land-of-hope-and-dreams
 - squarespace
 comments: true
-image: /assets/images/squarespace/motivation-hesitation.jpg
+image: "/assets/images/squarespace/motivation-hesitation.jpg"
+slug: motivation-hesitation

 ---
 I know I promised to write more.
 And I haven't.
 But I fall back on my previous promise to not spend as much time on the internet as my sole defense.

 So there.